-Through 1967 Warhol called upon Lydia, meeting her at the magazine office, to converse on contemporary dance and performance.
+Through 1967 Warhol called upon Lydia, meeting her to converse on contemporary dance and performance.
 He gifted a drawing to her at most of their meetings as a token of appreciation for her commitment to the arts.
 After viewing Warhol's artwork, Lydia selected or requested several drawings for Dance magazine, such as a cover portrait of a ballerina en pointe in 1958 and another cover of the late dancer, Doris Humphrey in 1959.
 In June 2007, Dance Magazine reprinted some of the Warhol drawings in an article to celebrate their 80th year in publication.
 Lydia Joel died in 1992 and a private collector acquired the entire collection of her Warhol drawings.